federueda/ASW/README.md

 In the following [link](https://sonarcloud.io/dashboard?id=federueda_ASW) you can find the dashboard displaying several metrics for the code.

-Also this is a screenshot of a common SonarCloud dashboard:
+Also this is a view of a common SonarCloud dashboard:

 <p align="center">
 <img src="https://github.com/federueda/ASW/blob/master/doc/sonarcloud/SonarCloudDash.png" width="400" height="300" title="SC">